Bhutan Travel Guide

 Customs

-Export of antiques, plants or animal products are strictly prohibited.
-Cameras, video cameras, computers and personal electronic equipment must be declared on arrival and will be checked upon departure.
+Exporting antiques, plants, or animal products is strictly forbidden.
+Personal electronic devices, cameras, and video cameras must be declared upon arrival and will be inspected upon departure.

 Clothing